Hunnyjain7/health-predictor-plus/README.md

-Sure, here's a detailed README for your HealthPredictor Plus project:

----

 # HealthPredictor Plus API

 HealthPredictor Plus is a FastAPI-based application that allows users to upload health reports, get an analysis of the reports, and ask health-related questions based on the context of the reports.
 The application uses OpenAI's GPT-3.5-turbo model to provide detailed responses and analyses.